Yesterday’s Papers. Today’s Views.

 When you wanted halftones in your drawing, you indicated the tone values, with a wash for instance.
 Your block-cutter then chose textures for them and engraved these in wood, in lines, fields, dots, stipples or scratches.
-Patterns of parallel hairlines were often used to suggest grey tones; when done with a ruling machine this resulted in a more mechanical look (a standard in sales catalogues and scientific works).
+Patterns of parallel hairlines were often used to suggest grey tones; when done with a ruling machine this resulted in a more mechanical look (a standard in scientific works and mail-order catalogues).
 While most lines of your original art were reproduced as exact as possible, new style elements might be added — any trick could be used.
 How the final product would look in print depended on the manner of production.

 And that’s where the catch was: you had to find the right engravers.